GRAND MARAIS, MINNESOTA & INTO CANADA

 Faced with the daunting thought of battling the American traffic around the southern side of the Great Lakes, a glance at the map and the sight of a small road hugging Lake Superior along its Canadian north shore for nearly 500 miles proved irresistible.
 And we have no regrets.
 Hardly anyone lives here; mile upon mile upon mile of empty, gently winding road lead us along the edge of the greatest of the Great Lakes, which stretches out in superior fashion to a distant point where it seamlessly melds with the blue sky.
 Pine trees and the occasional road signs warning us that there could be a loose moose on the road are our only companions.
 It is so quiet and peaceful.
 We have camped at a tiny town called Rossport, where a wooded provincial park with its own beach gives us a place to rest up after the 1500 mile drive from Seattle.

-But nature has an irritating habit of spoiling everything just when you think you have found Nirvana.
+Nature has an irritating habit of spoiling everything just when you think you have found Nirvana.
 The mosquitoes are attack kamikaze killing machines, making any idea of sitting out as the sun goes down a sheer torture for everyone except the sickest sado-masochist.
 The worst place to be caught is in the hole-in-the-ground loo at dusk.
 They lurk below.
 Talk about a sitting target.

 We shall try and move fast enough that the mosquitoes cannot catch us.
 And slow enough that we can stop for a marauding moose.